 |University of Cambridge > Engineering Department > News & Features|

-> Manufacturing Engineering students at the Department's Institute for Manufacturing held their 2008 Design Show last month, displaying a range of new products that they have developed as part of their course.
+Manufacturing Engineering students held their 2006 Design Show, displaying a range of new products that they have developed as part of their course.

-> The Design Show is held each year for an invited audience of local industrialists and designers.
+The Design Show is held each year for an invited audience of local industrialists and designers.
 Students put together displays to explain the technical and business ideas behind the products, together with design details and prototype models of the products themselves.

 This year's projects included an innovative mobile accident screen to discourage 'rubbernecking' by passing motorists and a glove that uses ultrasound to help the partially sighted 'sense' their surroundings.